20 High-Income Skills to Learn in 2026: Transform Your Career & Earning Potential

 Median Salary: $115,000 | Growth Rate: 14% (BLS)

-Product managers who can define product strategy, prioritize features, conduct market research, and coordinate engineering teams are the CEOs of their products.
-Skills in product analytics, A/B testing, user story mapping, and stakeholder management are essential.
+Product managers define strategy, prioritize features, conduct market research, and coordinate engineering teams.
+They’re essentially CEOs of their products.
+Product analytics, A/B testing, user story mapping, stakeholder management — master these.

 Where to Learn: Product School, Reforge, SVPG, Coursera Product Management Specialization